 land-use planning, ensuring the maximum conservation benefit with the

 The latest edition of the PNHP Quarterly Newsletter is available.
-This issue includes articles on winter field and museum work, and botanical work supported by the Wild Resource Conservation Program.
+This issue includes articles on invasive aquatic plants, limestone habitats, and the fly poison borer moth.
 View the issue here.

-29 Natural Heritage Areas from the Cameron County Natural Heritage Inventory have been added to the interactive CNHI map.
+116 Natural Heritage Areas from the Erie County Natural Heritage Inventory Update have been added to the interactive CNHI map.
 View the updated map